davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
+Caution on:
 - I moved the 'realtimeSeq' argument from mesoscope.configure() to the constructor Mesoscope.
 Make sure that Routines::sequencer works fine
+- Keep an eye on the Z-stage bouncing that triggers the ctl&acq
+Sequencer:
+- The last time I imaged liver, I noticed that stepwise and contZ scanning were vertically shifted wrt each other.
+I thought it was because I used pixelSizeZ = 1.0 um instead of 0.5 um, and therefore, the timing has to be re-calibrated for 1.0 um.
+However, I checked the bead position for stepwise and contZ (upward and downward) and the match perfectly.
+- Choose 1X or 16X dynamically
 - Enforce to close the Uniblitz shutter before cutting
-- Choose 1X or 16X dynamically
-- calibrate the z stage delay for pixelSizeZ = 1.0 um
 - Updated the Z position after cutting --> check that it works
 - enable/disable using the vibratome in Routines::sequencer
-- Keep an eye on the Z-stage bouncing that triggers the ctl&acq
+Post-processing
 - Implement suppressCrosstalk() flattenField() on the GPU
 - Multithread demuxAllChannels_()
+Others:
 - Do a post-sequence clean up routine to set the pockels outputs to 0
 - Maybe switch to smart pointers for the data.
 Check the overhead
 - For the vibratome, show a progress bar for the slicing sequence
 - Maybe install VTK to display tiff images

-### ImageJ
-- How to stitch a tile array with missing tiles

 ### LabView
 - I detected that shutter #2 is triggered when the FPGA resets at the end of the code.
 I see a small voltage on the scope, like ~50mV that seems to be enough to trigger the shutter